Brent Jones: 1994

 On Sunday, November 6, at Robert F. Kennedy Memorial Stadium, in a 37–22 win over the Washington Redskins, Jones caught a career-long 69-yard pass from quarterback Steve Young to put the Niners up 10–0 in the first quarter.
 It was the longest reception for yards and longest receiving touchdown in Jones’ career in the regular season.
 The team finished the 1994 NFL season 13–3 and first in the NFC West.
 Jones started 15 games, finishing with 49 receptions for 670 receiving yards and a career-high nine receiving touchdowns.
 He was selected to play in his third consecutive Pro Bowl.
 On Sunday, January 29, 1995, at Joe Robbie Stadium, in a 49–26 win over the AFC Champion San Diego Chargers in Super Bowl XXIX, Jones won his third Super Bowl as a player, giving the 49ers their fifth in the last 14 seasons.
 He became the second tight end after Marv Fleming to win at least three Super Bowl championships and the first tight end in NFL history to win three titles without losing one.
 Jay Novacek would accomplish the feat the following year by winning his third without losing one and shortly after by Shannon Sharpe as well.
-Rob Gronkowski has since become the fifth tight end to win at least three Super Bowls.
+Rob Gronkowski and Travis Kelce have since become the fifth and sixth tight ends to win at least three Super Bowls.
 For the 1994–95 NFL playoffs, Jones made three starts, finishing with a career-high ten receptions for 104 receiving yards and one receiving touchdown.